wither/kali-build/README.md

 ## Credits

-Credit to [IppSec](https://github.com/IppSec) for a lot of the code for the [browser](https://github.com/wither/kali-build/tree/master/roles/browser) role and inspiration.
+Credit to [IppSec](https://github.com/IppSec) for a lot of the code for the [browser](https://github.com/wither/kali-build/tree/master/roles/browser) role.

 ## License